How To Make a White Poppy

 Another method is to use white cotton pads (for make up removal) and use a green marker for the centre.

-We used to make our own by drawing the outline of a flower on a piece of card and sticking it to a used button.
+We make our own by drawing the outline of a flower on a piece of card and sticking it to a used button.
 If you have a printer that can print photos on 4×6 inch glossy paper (or a 4×6 card), you can download a ready-to-print picture in PDF format.
 Hand-drawn poppies may be better, especially if the ink from your printer is not waterproof.
 Many photo shops let you upload an image in JPEG format rather than PDF, and print for cheaper than a home printer’s ink and paper, and with more durable ink.

 Tips on not losing a Poppy